 Am I allowed to hunt for furbearing animals with my firearm?

-You may use a firearm or bow and arrow to hunt for bobcat, coyote, fox, opossum, raccoon, red squirrel and skunk during the open hunting season on these animals.
+You may use a firearm or bow and arrow to hunt for bobcat, coyote, red and grey fox, opossum, raccoon, red squirrel and skunk during the open hunting season on these animals.
 You are not allowed to hunt for beaver, fisher, marten, mink, muskrat, otter, or weasel at any time.

 What do I do when I catch an animal in one of my traps?